Station Four — Cannons

 position, far from open flames, the cooks’ area, and the latrine.
 It was dug into the earth,

-timber‑lined, and covered with several feet of packed soil to prevent sparks, moisture, and
+timber‑lined, and covered with several feet of packed soil to protect powder and projectiles

 Dimensions